 Having proper etiquette on the ice benefits all members by allowing everyone to have a successful, safe and positive session.
 All members must abide the following.

 - Long laces should not be wrapped around the skate, as this causes the boot to wear down and also causes circulation problems.
-Shorter laces can be purchased, or long laces can be tucked into the skate
+Please ensure long laces are taped in place to prevent accidents.

-- Skaters will display good sportsmanship at in town and out of town events, on and off the ice.
+- Skaters will display good sportsmanship on and off the ice at all times.

-- Inappropriate behavior, such as swearing, ice kicking, bullying or disrespectful behavior whether directed at a Coach, Volunteer, Parent or Skater will not be tolerated.
-Remember and appreciate the hard work and dedication by the Coaches, Parents, Skaters and Volunteers of the Club.
+- Inappropriate behavior, such as swearing, ice kicking, bullying or disrespectful behavior will not be tolerated.
+Remember and appreciate the hard work and dedication of the Coaches, Parents, Skaters and Volunteers.

-- Skaters will leave food in the dressing rooms.
-Only water may be placed on the boards at the ice surface (no glass containers).
+- Only water may be placed on the boards at the ice surface (no glass containers).
 No food or gum chewing on the ice.